Preeeeetham/real-time-background-remover/README.md

 The GrabCut algorithm may take a moment to process each frame.
 Results depend on lighting conditions and contrast between foreground and background.
 The script processes frames every 10 seconds to balance performance and usability.

-License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
-Contributing
-Contributions are welcome!
-Please submit a pull request or open an issue for suggestions or bug reports.